aleister1102/monsterinc/internal/monitor/README.md

 # Monitor Package

-The monitor package provides continuous monitoring capabilities for MonsterInc security scanner.
-It automatically tracks changes to web resources, detects content modifications, and generates comprehensive reports when changes occur.
+The monitor package provides continuous monitoring capabilities for MonsterInc's security analysis pipeline.
+It automatically tracks changes to web resources, detects content modifications, and triggers security analysis workflows when changes occur, enabling real-time threat detection and change tracking.

+## Package Role in MonsterInc
+As the continuous monitoring engine, this package:
+- **Real-time Security**: Provides continuous monitoring for security threats
+- **Change Detection**: Identifies modifications in web content and structure
+- **Alert Generation**: Triggers notifications for security-relevant changes
+- **Integration Hub**: Works with Differ, Reporter, and Notifier for complete workflows
+- **Threat Intelligence**: Builds historical data for security trend analysis

 ## Overview